 The top drawer is for miscellaneous stuff (hats, gloves, etc).
 The bottom drawer houses the cats’ litter box and the Litter Locker:

-We intentionally designed the drawer to fit the two pieces in this manner so the cats have to walk down a "hall."
-This design along with the small piece of carpeting helps keep the litter in the drawer.
-The very bottom is lined with sheet vinyl to allow for easy cleanup - which thankfully has not been an issue so far.
+We intentionally designed the drawer to fit the two pieces in this manner so the cats have to walk down a “hall.”
+This design, along with the small piece of carpeting, helps keep the litter in the drawer.
+The very bottom is lined with sheet vinyl to allow for easy cleanup – which thankfully has not been an issue so far.
 Seems the cats like their new private space.

-Can I brag a minute and say how much I'm loving this??
+Can I brag a minute and say how much I’m loving this??
 I dreamed it would look good (and probably drove Trent nuts talking for months about how we should do this) and am pretty darn proud of our hard work.
-It took many hours over several weekends mainly while Dylan napped for us to complete it but so worth it.
-And, it was fairly easy on the pocket - about $150.
+It took many hours over several weekends mainly while our son napped for us to complete it but so worth it.
+And, it was fairly easy on the pocket – about $150.